Wealth infrastructure for autonomous agents · Powered by Uniswap

 today.

-Everything you need to integrate Gotts — from a full API reference and typed MCP server to the protocol contracts and a working SDK.
+Full API reference, typed Gotts Safe, protocol contracts, and a working SDK.
 All open source, all on GitHub.

 001 · Documentation